akbykberkay/CS_682_Project/README.md

 A self-test (12 parser unit tests + an end-to-end mini-game) runs first on every invocation.
 CSVs and PNGs are written into `output/`.

-## Limitations & future work

-* **Single-event-per-point.**  The brief's appendix proposes a two-row-per-point variant (one row per perspective).
-Implementing it is straightforward — duplicate every classified point with opposite sign — and would change `w(e)` slightly but not the qualitative conclusions.
-* **Ace vs. service winner not separated.**  MCP combines unreturnables (`#`) with aces (`*`); the brief explicitly accepts this.
-* **No surface / opponent adjustment.**  X is currently a raw average.
-  Future work: compute X per surface (clay/hard/grass) or against an opponent-strength baseline.
-* **Reference population window.**  We use 2020s data only; widening to all available years would stabilise weights for less-charted players (e.g. Nadal currently has only 4 k classified points in this window even though he is in 418 MCP matches overall).

----

 **Course:** CS 682, Spring 2026